-As a parent it is worth noting at this point that the school day of a Montessori child looks very different that a traditional school day.
+As a parent, it is worth noting at this point that the school day of a Montessori child looks very different than a traditional school day.
 Visit Montessori In Action to see examples.
-With opportunities to collaborate with peers as their sense of responsibility increases; more choice over when and how they engage in work, the option to work at the pace that fits their needs, flexible seating and opportunities to work collaboratively with display of responsibility, students are more often than not invigorated rather than fatigued at the end of the day.
+With opportunities to collaborate with peers as their sense of responsibility increases; more choice over when and how they engage in work, the option to work at the pace that fits their needs, and flexible seating with ample opportunity for movement, students are more often than not invigorated rather than fatigued at the end of the day.
 For those who are still in need of rest there is opportunity for this during the day as well.

 Daily Calendar (K-6th)

-Below you will find our draft daily schedule for Kindergarten through 6th grade.
+Below you will find our daily schedule for Kindergarten through 6th grade.
 You will also get a glimpse of our proposed schedule when we expand to offer 7th - 9th grade (our Adolescent Community Program).

 From the family and student perspective PCM students attend school 5 days per week from 8:30 AM to 3:30 PM.
 Internally, PCM staff operate on a half-day Wednesday collaboration schedule.
 The second half of each Wednesday, teachers participate in collaboration, data examination, and/or professional development.
 The YMCA, supported by PCM staff, will ensure students are engaged for a full school day as not to disrupt families work week schedules.
 PCM assumes the cost of the YMCA enrichment programming.

 Addressing the Length of a 'K' Day

 PCM's kindergarten (K) classrooms maintain a ratio of approximately 15 students to 1 Guide accompanied by 1 full-time Classroom Assistant/Interventionist.
 A K learner's day at PCM looks different from a traditional school day, with more opportunities for outside play and activities, a pace more in line with individual learner needs, more opportunities for movement, an option to rest/nap in the afternoon, and an educational environment that considers individual student interests.
 Learners in a Montessori environment, even at this young age level, are often less fatigued at the end of the school day because their day is paced for their needs and interests.

 For visual examples of what this early environment looks like explore these short videos.